Cemetery Montmartre: Where the Dead Get the Best Views

-Wind and Whim contains affiliate links.
-If you make a purchase through these links, I will earn a small commission at no extra cost to you.
+This post may contain affiliate links.
+If you make a purchase through these links, we will earn a small commission at no extra cost to you.
+For more information, please check our privacy policy.
 Thanks!

-Like something out of a horror movie, the remains from Cimitiere des Innocents were relocated.
-For two years, carts covered with black veils would journey through the streets of Paris at night, accompanied by chanting priests.
-The new resting place was an abandoned quarry in the 14th arrondissement which is now known as The Catacombs.
+In a scene worthy of a horror film, the remains were exhumed and moved.
+For two years, black-veiled carts rumbled through the streets of Paris by night, led by chanting priests.
+Their eerie destination?
+An abandoned quarry in the 14th arrondissement—now famously known as the Catacombs of Paris.

-When the gruesome work was done, Cimitiere des Innocents was destroyed.
+Once the job was done, Cimitière des Innocents was demolished.

 You can read more about this huge undertaking and see some cool pictures in this article by Marilyn Brouwer in Bonjour Paris, The Insider’s Guide.

-Its original name was Cimetière des Grandes Carrieres or the Cemetery of the Large Quarries.
+Before it got its official name, the cemetery was called Cimetière des Grandes Carrières, or Cemetery of the Large Quarries.
 Why do things always sound more elegant in French?

-In 1888, a bridge, the Pont de Caulaincourt, was built over the cemetery.
-The original plan was to relocate the burial sites that were under the bridge.
-Some families objected, so the bridge was built over some sites.
+In 1888, a bridge, the Pont de Caulaincourt was built over part of the cemetery.
+The original plan was to relocate any graves beneath it, but some families weren’t having it, so the bridge was built over the burial sites instead.

 Here is an interesting article that explains more of the history of the bridge over the cemetery.